TomatenKuchenDEV/docs/docs/twitch.md

 ---
-title: Twitchmodule for e.g. livestreams
+title: Twitch module for e.g. livestreams
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
 Using the bot you can send a message if a Twitch streamer goes live or something else changes.
 ---

-The twitch module has several options for sending messages on changes of a streamer.
+The Twitch module has several options for sending messages on changes of a streamer.

 Note that you have to authorize yourself first in the settings to be able to use the Twitch module.